-There will be a strong presumption in favour of the protection and enhancement of existing community facilities such as village halls & centres, shops and educational facilities.
-The change of use of community facilities will only be permitted for other health, education or community type uses (such as village halls, club houses, health centres, schools and children's day nurseries) if one of the following can be demonstrated:

-- a) The proposal includes alternative provision, on a site within the locality, of equivalent or enhanced facilities.
-Such sites should be accessible for the local community by public transport, walking and cycling and have adequate car parking; or - b) Satisfactory evidence is produced that the site has been actively marketed for 12 months or more without securing a viable use for the facility.

-New community facilities will be permitted provided that:

-- 1. They are located within the settlement boundary - 2.
-They are accessible by public transport, walking and cycling - 3.
-There are opportunities to integrate services - 4.
-They would not have an adverse effect on residential amenity.
+- 1. There will be a strong presumption in favour of the protection and enhancement of existing community facilities such as village halls & centres, shops and educational facilities.
+The change of use of community facilities will only be permitted for other health, education or community type uses (such as village halls, club houses, health centres, schools and children's day nurseries) if one of the following can be demonstrated: - a) The proposal includes alternative provision, on a site within the locality, of equivalent or enhanced facilities.
+Such sites should be accessible for the local community by public transport, walking and cycling and have adequate car parking; or - b) The facility is redundant, and no other user is willing to acquire and manage it, or; - c) There is an assessment demonstrating a lack of need for the facility within the local community. - 2.
+New community facilities will be permitted provided that: - a) They are located within the settlement boundary - b) They are accessible by public transport, walking and cycling - c) There are opportunities to integrate services - d) They would not have an adverse effect on residential amenity.